nanoframework/nf-tools/EspFirmwareFlasher/README.md

 2. Connect via esptool to the ESP32 and find out information about the connected chip
 3. Download the latest firmware from https://bintray.com/nfbot/nanoframework-images-dev and unzip it
 4. Erase the entire flash
-5. Write the bootloader, nanoCLR and partitionTable into the ESP32 flash
+5. Write the bootloader, nanoCLR, partitionTable and optinally the application that runs on top the nanoFramework into the ESP32 flash

 ### Optional configuration
 You can deliver the following command line arguments as name=value pairs: